scyjth/biosteam_lca/README.rst

 See ``LICENSE.txt`` for information on the terms & conditions for usage of this software, and a DISCLAIMER OF ALL WARRANTIES.

-Although not required by the BioSTEAM license, if it is convenient for you, please cite BioSTEAM if used in your work.
-Please also consider contributing any changes you make back, and benefit the community.

 About the authors
 -----------------